Monitor Audio Anthra W15 Subwoofer Reviewed

 Founded in 1972 in Cambridge, England, Monitor Audio has consistently produced well-received loudspeakers, and today offers everything from basic bookshelf models to towers with multiple woofers.
 (With acquisitions of turntable and electronics maker Roksan and audio furniture maker Blok, Monitor Audio can now supply a complete system and the racks to hold it.)
 Monitor Audio also makes subwoofers for music, for home theater, and even a sub to be buried in your garden, where the bass from its protruding output port can liven your party.

-For music lovers, Monitor Audio recently released its flagship Anthra series of subwoofers: model W10 with a 10-inch driver, W12 with a 12-inch driver, and the subject of this review, the W15 with its 15-inch driver.
+For music lovers, Monitor Audio recently released its flagship Anthra series of large subwoofers: model W10 with a 10-inch driver, W12 with a 12-inch driver, and the subject of this review, the W15 with its 15-inch driver.
 In the US, MSRPs are $2,600, $3,000 and $3,900 respectively.
 These sealed, powered subwoofers are beefy yet relatively compact, with the W15 housed in a cabinet less than 17.5 inches on each side and weighing 89 pounds.
 Each Anthra model comes in satin white or gloss black, and it can be configured via a small color display on its rear panel or more extensively with the MaestroUnite app on iOS and Android.
 Monitor Audio states that the Anthra series “[has] been engineered with a focus on musicality and control” and that “each model in this formidable range delivers devastatingly deep bass with musicality and agility.”
 That sounds great, but can the Anthra W15 Subwoofer deliver?
 Let’s find out…

 Monitor Audio Anthra W15 installed in an audiophile listening room.